meeneshc017-source/A-Small-Bulb/README.md

 - Clicking Off removes the event listener from the Start button (though this method can be improved — see notes below).

-## ⚠️ Important Note

-The current Off button does NOT stop the interval — it only removes the event listener incorrectly.
- (i will improve this later.)

 ## 📂 Technologies Used